 Fixed-line Phone.
-Deutsche Telekom dominates the fixed-line phone market with 22.4 million subscribers as of December 31, 2012.
+Deutsche Telekom dominates the fixed-line phone market with 21.4 million subscribers as of December 31, 2013.
 As a result of deregulation, however, the market share of Deutsche Telekom has been decreasing both in terms of phone lines and minutes sold since 1998.

-The fixed-line phone market is increasingly under pressure from resellers, alternative carriers, declining mobile phone charges and alternative access technologies such as VoIP services offered via DSL or other broadband internet connections such as cable and other service providers such as Skype.
+The fixed-line telephony market is increasingly under pressure from resellers, alternative carriers, declining mobile phone charges and alternative access technologies such as VoIP services offered via DSL or other broadband internet connections such as cable and other service providers such as Skype.
 The German market for phone services is typically price sensitive.
 We expect competition, including price competition, from traditional and non-traditional fixed-line and mobile phone providers to continue.
+The total number of fixed-line telephony subscribers in Germany declined from 39.0 million subscribers in 2008 to 37.4 million in 2013, mainly as a result of substitution from fixed-line to mobile services (Source: Dialog Consult/VATM, 2013).
 In recent years, fixed-line phone calls have been transformed into a commodity and have become increasingly dependent on a quality broadband offering, as phone is increasingly bundled with broadband internet services.
 Fixed-line telephony has experienced significant price erosion over the last few years, with operators increasingly offering flat-rate products.
 We seek to compete based on the speed of our network connections, pricing and product innovation.
-We also offer varying plans to meet customer needs and various bundled service options with our digital video and broadband internet services.
+We also offer varying plans to meet customer needs and various bundled service options with our digital cable and broadband internet services.